WebControlCNC/webcontrol-pi/README.md

 WebControl Raspberry Pi image
 =============================

+## Downloading

+Download the current version [HERE](https://github.com/WebControlCNC/webcontrol-pi/releases/download/0.1.0/2020-02-13-webcontrolcnc-buster-lite-0.1.0.zip).

 ## Usage

-1. Unzip the image and install it to an sd card like any other Raspberry Pi image
+1. Unzip the image and install it to an sd card [like any other Raspberry Pi image](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)

-2. Configure your WiFi by editing octopi-wpa-supplicant.txt on the root of the flashed card when using it like a thumb drive
+2. Configure your WiFi by editing webcontrolcnc-wpa-supplicant.txt on the root of the flashed card when using it like a thumb drive

 3. Boot the Pi from the card